AdobeDocs/genstudio.en/help/share-assets-as-a-link.md

 ---
-title: Share Assets as a link in [!DNL Content Hub]
+title: Share Assets as a link in [!DNL the content module of Adobe GenStudio]
 description: Share Assets as a link in [!DNL Content Hub]
 role: User
 ---